A sex symbol of the food world

 And although they don’t get the same kind of attention for their health benefits as do blueberries, cherries are a source of antioxidants.
 Although the concentration of antioxidants varies by variety, it’s safe to say that all cherries posses anti-inflammatory compounds.

 Inflammation can interfere with your heart’s activity and can inhibit blood flow.
 But fighting and or reducing inflammation helps to ensure both heart health and sexual health by promoting blood flow.
-(This is essential for experiencing arousal and orgasm.)
+(This is essential for experiencing arousal and sexual climax.)

 Cherries may also keep you looking your best.
 These tiny fruits offer vitamin C, which promotes healthy, glowing skin.
 And, of course, the same antioxidants that will help keep your heart pumping are associated with fighting the visible signs of aging.
 So a potential benefit of cherries is that they’ll keep you looking and feeling young!